Chiran687/Data-Science-and-Machine-Learning/README.md

 ### Week 1: Python Basics and Scripting
 <b>Objective:</b> Build a strong foundation in Python scripting.
 <b>Key Topics: </b>
-Python syntax, data types, and variables.
+* Python syntax, data types, and variables.
-Functions, loops, and conditionals.
+* Functions, loops, and conditionals.
-File handling and modular programming.
+* File handling and modular programming.
 <b>Highlight:</b> By Day 7, you'll create a basic script to manage files and folders dynamically.

 ### Week 2: Data Mining
 <b>Objective:</b> Learn to extract data from various sources.
 <b>Key Topics: </b>
-Web scraping with BeautifulSoup and Scrapy.
+* Web scraping with BeautifulSoup and Scrapy.
-Consuming APIs and handling JSON.
+* Consuming APIs and handling JSON.
-Automating data collection with Python.
+* Automating data collection with Python.
 <b>Highlight:</b> A mini-project on mining and cleaning real-world data.

 ### Week 3: Data Cleaning and Transformation
 <b>Objective:</b> Master data preparation for machine learning.
 <b>Key Topics: </b>
-Handling missing data.
+* Handling missing data.
-Outlier detection and removal.
+* Outlier detection and removal.
-Data normalization, encoding, and scaling.
+* Data normalization, encoding, and scaling.
 <b>Highlight:</b> Transform raw data into a clean, structured dataset ready for analysis.

 ### Week 4: Exploratory Data Analysis (EDA)
 <b>Objective:</b> Uncover insights and patterns in your data.
 <b>Key Topics: </b>
-Data visualization using Matplotlib and Seaborn.
+* Data visualization using Matplotlib and Seaborn.
-Statistical summaries and correlation analysis.
+* Statistical summaries and correlation analysis.
-Feature engineering basics.
+* Feature engineering basics.
 <b>Highlight:</b> Perform a detailed EDA on a large dataset and prepare a report.

 ### Week 5: Introduction to Machine Learning
 <b>Objective:</b> Dive into the fundamentals of machine learning.
 <b>Key Topics: </b>
-Introduction to supervised and unsupervised learning.
+* Introduction to supervised and unsupervised learning.
-Setting up Scikit-learn and Pandas.
+* Setting up Scikit-learn and Pandas.
-Creating your first machine learning model.
+* Creating your first machine learning model.
 <b>Highlight:</b> Train a linear regression model and evaluate its performance.

 ### Week 6: Advanced Supervised Learning
 <b>Objective:</b> Deepen your understanding of supervised models.
 <b>Key Topics: </b>
-Decision trees, random forests, and SVMs.
+* Decision trees, random forests, and SVMs.
-Overfitting, underfitting, and regularization.
+* Overfitting, underfitting, and regularization.
-Model interpretability.
+* Model interpretability.
 <b>Highlight:</b> Implement and compare multiple supervised models on the same dataset.

 ### Week 7: Model Training and Deployment
 <b>Objective:</b> Optimize and deploy your machine learning models.
 <b>Key Topics: </b>
-Model pipelines and automation.
+* Model pipelines and automation.
-Saving and loading models with Pickle.
+* nSaving and loading models with Pickle.
-Introduction to model deployment with Flask.
+* Introduction to model deployment with Flask.
 <b>Highlight:</b> Build and deploy a web app for your trained model.

 ### Week 8: Model Optimization and Evaluation
 <b>Objective:</b> Fine-tune your models for maximum accuracy.
 <b>Key Topics: </b>
-Hyperparameter tuning with GridSearchCV.
+* Hyperparameter tuning with GridSearchCV.
-Cross-validation and test/train splits.
+* Cross-validation and test/train splits.
-Evaluating models using precision, recall, F1-score, and AUC.
+* Evaluating models using precision, recall, F1-score, and AUC.
 <b>Highlight:</b> Conduct a capstone project where you build, optimize, and evaluate a full machine learning pipeline.
 ## ✨ Features
 <b>Daily Progress:</b> Each day is packed with bite-sized tasks for focused learning.